 Free train rides on the two foot gauge railway are available on the last Sunday of each month.

 The museum is actively seeking additional historic locomotives and rolling stock to restore and display.

 Our third and latest locomotive is a Ruston & Hornsby diesel, seen here being shunted into its new home.

 “The Ruston” was built in the first half of 1938 by Ruston & Hornsby Ltd of Lincoln In England.
 It was a member of that company’s Class 44/48 and its builders number is 187078.
 The engine is a 48 HP 4VRO number 392572 with a mechanical transmission.
 The track gauge is two feet.

 It was shipped to Ruston & Hornsby (Australia) in Melbourne on 5th July 1938 and a locomotive of the same class is operating at the Leighton Buzzard Railway in the UK.

 “The Ruston” was owned by the Waratah Gypsum Company and was employed at their salt and gypsum harvesting operation at Stenhouse Bay at the bottom of the Yorke Peninsula.
 By 1969, the Company had applied numbers to their fleet of loco-motives and “The Ruston” became number 304.

 By 1971, operations had ceased and “The Ruston” was donated the Mile End Railway Museum, the predeces-sor of today’s National Railway Muse-um (NRM).

-In April 2017, the NRM loaned the locomotive to the Port Milang Historic Railway Museum for restoration.
-When that is complete, “The Ruston” will be maintained in running condition on the Museum’s two foot gauge tramway.
+In April 2017, the NRM loaned the locomotive to the Port Milang Historic Railway Museum for restoration which is now complete with "The Ruston" being in full operating condition as shown in the video.